mp-se/gravitymon/src_docs/source/api.rst

 * ``temp-format`` can be either ``C`` or ``F``
 * ``gravity-format`` is always ``G`` (plato is not yet supported)
+* ``ble`` is used to enable ble data transmission (only on esp32) simulating a tilt.
+Valid color names are; red, green, black, purple, orange, blue, yellow, pink

 Other parameters are the same as in the configuration guide.